encender-un-led-con-arduino

 Code examples

-Next are some codes to try to turn on LEDs with our Arduinos, and the indicated assembly.
+Below are some of the codes to test turning on LEDs with our Arduinos, and the indicated assembly.

-The codes are similar to those we have seen previously in the various blog entries, but using an external LED instead of the integrated LED on the board.
+The codes are similar to those we have seen previously in the different posts on the blog, but using an external LED instead of the integrated LED on the board.

-For this, we just need to replace the PIN number 13, corresponding to the integrated LED, with the output PIN we are going to use.
+For this, we only have to replace the PIN number 13, corresponding to the integrated LED, with the PIN of the output we are going to use.

-Thus, the first code is used to turn an LED on and off, as we saw in the entry digital outputs in Arduino.
+Thus, the first code is used to turn an LED on and off, as we saw in the post digital outputs in Arduino.

 const int ledPIN = 9;